yongrenjie/genesis/README.md

    and then perform steps 3 and 4 again.
 You can see the full list of versions using the command `git tag`.

 ## What does GENESIS stand for?

 GENEration of Supersequences In Silico.

 ## What are NMR supersequences?

 Check out the original paper:

 Kupče, Ē.; Claridge, T. D. W. NOAH: NMR Supersequences for Small Molecule Analysis and Structure Elucidation. *Angew.
 Chem.
 Int.
 Ed.* **2017,** *56* (39), 11779–11783.
 DOI: [10.1002/anie.201705506](https://doi.org/10.1002/anie.201705506).

+## Figures and raw data for the accompanying paper

+I've uploaded these at https://github.com/yongrenjie/genesis-paper.
+There are more detailed instructions there.